mpigsley/nebraska-mushrooms/src/cms/content/species/polycephalomycetaceae-4685.md

   - /img/polycephalomycetaceae-4685-12.jpeg
 ---

 This is a parasitic fungus that attacks parasitic fungi.
 You heard that right.
 A parasite on top of another parasite.
 This is a phenomenon known has 'hyperparasitism'.
-The host of this hyperparasite is [Ophiocordyceps variabilis](/species/ophiocordyceps-variabilis).
+The host of this hyperparasite is [*Ophiocordyceps variabilis*](/species/ophiocordyceps-variabilis).

 ![Measurements](/img/polycephalomycetaceae-4685-9.jpeg)